-On this National Sugar Cookie Day, and to satisfy your sweet tooth, popular with young kids, and old kids, this sugar cookie recipe from the author of “89 Heirloom Recipes from New York’s Milk & Cookies Bakery, is the best ever.
+On this National Sugar Cookie Day, and to satisfy your sweet tooth, popular with young kids, and old kids, this sugar cookie recipe from the author of “89 Heirloom Recipes from New York’s Milk and Cookies Bakery, is the best ever.

 It's pretty easy to see how Sugar cookies came to get their own special day.
 Almost everyone has had them.
 Many people are hooked on them.
 Put out a plate of sugar cookies, and you can be certain they won't be there for long.
 We haven't seen any surveys, but it's a sure bet that sugar cookies are right up there with chocolate chip cookies as America's favorite cookie.